michaelrsweet/htmldoc/README.txt

         htmldoc -t html -f outfile.html chapter1.html ... chapterN.html

     A complete description of all command-line options and HTML guidelines can be found in the software users manual in the "doc" directory.

 CURRENT LIMITATIONS

     - No support for style sheets.
     - No support for HTML forms.
-    - HTML 4.0 table elements and attributes are not supported (rules, THEAD, TFOOT, etc.)
+    - HTML 4.0 table elements and attributes are not supported (background, rules, THEAD, TFOOT, etc.)
+    - No support for encrypting PDFs with 256-bit AES.

 CREDITS

-    Many thanks to Leonard Rosenthol for providing changes to support a MacOS version of HTMLDOC.
+    Many thanks to Leonard Rosenthol for providing changes to support a Mac OS version of HTMLDOC.

-    The table VALIGN and "HALF PAGE" code was contributed by D.
+    The table VALIGN and "HALF PAGE" code was contributed by D. Richard Hipp.
-    Richard Hipp.

     The multiple header/footer image code was contributed by Lynn Pye.

     The RC4 encryption code is from librc4 1.1 by the folks at Carnegie Mellon University.

     The MD5 hash code is from L. Peter Deutsch at Aladdin Enterprises (creators of Ghostscript, among other things).

 ENCRYPTION SUPPORT

     HTMLDOC includes code to encrypt PDF document files using the RC4 algorithm with up to a 128-bit key.
 While this software and code may be freely used and exported under current US laws, other countries may restrict your use and possession of this code and software.

 LEGAL STUFF

+    HTMLDOC is copyright 2011 by Michael R Sweet.
+This program is free software.
+Distribution and use rights are outlined in the file "COPYING.txt".

     The Adobe Portable Document Format is Copyright 1985-2005 by Adobe Systems Incorporated.
-Adobe, FrameMaker, and
-    PostScript are registered trademarks of Adobe Systems, Incorporated.
+Adobe, FrameMaker, and PostScript are registered trademarks of Adobe Systems, Incorporated.

     The Graphics Interchange Format is the copyright and GIF is the service mark property of CompuServe Incorporated.

     Intel is a registered trademark of Intel Corporation.